mindscan-de/FuriousIron-Indexer/README.md

 for performance wherever it may be useful.
 If you start by thinking what can be omitted without sacrificing the result, you will obtain much simpler and more efficient solutions.

-## HFB-Filter compiler and HFB Filtering for Metadata filtering
+## HFB-Filter compiler and HFB Filtering for Metadata filtering [done]

 I will test my hash free bloom filter implementation for filtering the document IDs.
 Instead of loading a lot of document ids from disk, I only load the first candidate list of document IDs.